Prince527GitHub/ServerSMP-BOT/README.md

 ### Uptime

 All you have to do to keep your bot up is setup something to ping the site your bot made every 5 minutes or so.
+But because you paid you can just change a setting to allways run the replit.

 Go to [uptimerobot.com](https://uptimerobot.com/) and create an accout if you dont have one.
 After verifying your account, click "Add New Monitor".